pmean/pmean.github.io/README.md

-# classes-medb.github.io

-This repository holds webpages describing several of the MEDB classes that Steve Simon teaches.
+This repository holds information about work done by Steve Simon (e.g., classes, papers, presentations, project).

-The webpages are written originally in R Markdown and are translated by R into html pages.
-You need the rmarkdown package in R to do this conversion.
+For more information about the repository, click [here](docs/index.html)